Six injured in bomb attack on a Hindu gathering in Bangladesh

 The latest incident occurred in Dinajpur district, 415 km (260 miles) north of the capital Dhaka when a series of bombs exploded as hundreds of devotees attended a religious ceremony known as “Rushmela”, Abdul Mazid, the officer in-charge of Kahalur police station, told Reuters.

-The attack came after recent threats to the temple’s priest, urging him not to organise any religious gatherings, Mazid said.
+The attack came after recent threats to the temple’s priest, urging him not to organize any religious gatherings, Mazid said.

 Five people had been detained for interrogation, he said.